 I recommend that you use my design and thinking (see my detailed blog post on designing togs here: http://pocketfactory.org/?p=71) in your own designs, rather than just print out the object that I've shared (unless you really want a reed block for a button accordion).
 This is more of a mechanism to be used in your own designs than an object in and of itself.

 If you do print these designs, know that it takes a bunch of force to get the tog into the tog block.
 I'd insert it partway, and then flip it over and press the thing against the table with the heel of my hand to get the tog all the way in.
 It's an alarming amount of force, but hey--it works.

 Tog clamps! by enjrolas is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure enjrolas would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure enjrolas would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).